Women on bridge Join today and get outside at one of our 60+ wildlife sanctuaries.

 Bird Hill

-Walking along the trail on Bird Hill you can encounter most of the raptors that live in Massachusetts.
-Depending on the season, hawks, falcons, owls, and vultures look back at you from their enclosures.
+Walking along the trail on Bird Hill you can encounter many of the raptors that live in Massachusetts.
+Depending on the season, several species of hawks, owls, and vultures look back at you from their enclosures.

 New England Wildlife Explorations